Aliases for CHRNA7 Gene

 GeneCards Summary for CHRNA7 Gene

 CHRNA7 (Cholinergic Receptor, Nicotinic, Alpha 7 (Neuronal)) is a Protein Coding gene.
-Diseases associated with CHRNA7 include 15q13.3 microdeletion and intermittent explosive disorder.
+Diseases associated with CHRNA7 include chrna7-related disorders and 15q13.3 microdeletion.
 Among its related pathways are CREB Pathway and Nanog in Mammalian ESC Pluripotency.
-GO annotations related to this gene include protein homodimerization activity and acetylcholine-activated cation-selective channel activity.
+GO annotations related to this gene include protein homodimerization activity and beta-amyloid binding.
 An important paralog of this gene is HTR3A.

 UniProtKB/Swiss-Prot Summary for CHRNA7 Gene